ffimnsr/lumos-svm-rs/README.md

-# Lumos SVM
+# Lumos SVM 🚀

-A simple SVM test validator.
+A Solana Test Validator Manager (SVM) that simplifies local development and testing of Solana programs.

 ## Features